 It may sound bad to have water standing in your plumbing line, but it isn’t a cause for alarm.
 The force of your faucet or showerhead will flush your waste water out and into the sewer line.
 The water that remains in the P-trap is the final bit of clean water from your tap.
 Unless there is a clog, waste does not remain in the P-trap.

 What Does a P-Trap Do?

 The primary function of a P-trap is to prevent sewer gas from coming up through your drain pipes and entering the air in your home.
 Sewer gas is extremely foul-smelling and can be dangerous to breathe.
 The clean water that sits in the U-shaped bend of the P-trap is a vapor barrier.
 Sewer gas can’t pass through the water to enter your bathroom or kitchen.

-An unintended benefit of the P-trap is that it often stops heavy items dropped down the drain from flowing directly to the sewer line.
+An extra benefit of the P-trap is that it often stops items dropped down the drain from falling directly into the sewer line.
 If you drop a piece of jewelry into your sink, it’s likely to settle to the bottom of your P-trap.
 You can quickly disassemble the P-trap and retrieve a lost ring.
 P-traps are so useful that most building codes require that all kitchen and bathroom sinks and bathtubs and showers have a P-trap built into the plumbing line.

 The most common sign of trouble with your P-trap is a slow-draining sink or shower.
 If your sink or bathtub backs up, there may be something wrong with your P-trap.

 - Your sink or shower/bathtub is slow to drain.

 - There is a bad odor coming up from your sink or shower drain, even when it appears clean.